Aeppli-Bott-Chern cohomology and Deligne cohomology from a viewpoint of Harvey-Lawson's spark complex: Introduction

 \section{Introduction}

 The theory of differential characters was founded by Cheeger and Simons (\cite{CS, BB, B}) around 1970.
 It obtains intensive development in the last 20 years.
 Physicists realize that differential characters can be used in the mathematical formulation of generalized abelian gauge theories(\cite{F}), and mathematicians found that they appear naturally in many mathematical problems (\cite{HL2, HS}).
 The interaction between physics and mathematics stimulates lot of development in both disciplines and the theory of differential characters is extended to various generalized differential cohomologies.
-A nice article about differential cohomologies, including differential K-theory, and relation with physics, especially with string theory, is given by Bunke and Schick in \cite{BS}.
+The article \cite{BS} of Bunke and Schick gives us a nice overview about differential cohomologies, including differential K-theory, and their relation with physics, especially with string theory.

 There are various constructions of differential cohomologies (\cite{BKS, BNV, HL2}).
 A particular simple construction to us was given by Harvey and Lawson through their theory of spark complexes (\cite{H, HLZ, HL1, HL2, HZ, Z}) which unifies many known results.
-Furthermore, by applying their theory, they constructed a $\overline{\partial}$-analogue (\cite{HL1, H}) of differential characters for complex manifolds.
-The Harvey-Lawson spark group $\widehat{H}^k(X, p)$ of level $p$ of a complex manifold $X$ contains the analytic Deligne cohomology $H^{k+1}_{\mathcal{D}}(X, \Z(p))$ as a subgroup and fits in a short exact sequence
+By applying their theory, they constructed a $\overline{\partial}$-analogue (\cite{HL1, H}) of differential characters for complex manifolds.
+The Harvey-Lawson spark group $\widehat{H}^k(X, p)$ of level $p$ of a complex manifold $X$ contains the analytic Deligne cohomology $H^{k+1}_{\mathcal{D}}(X, \Z(p))$ as a subgroup and fits in the short exact sequence

 where $\mathcal{Z}^{k+1}_{\Z}(X, p)$ is the subgroup of complex differential $(k+1)$-forms with integral periods.
 Deligne cohomology group $H^{k+1}_{\mathcal{D}}(X; \Z(p))$ is usually defined by the hypercohomology group $\H^{k+1}(X, \Z(p))$ of the Deligne complex of sheaves